isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 to explore the Arts.&nbsp;</p>
 <p>Beyond academics, Zavdiel balanced his leadership responsibilities as
 a Students’ Councillor with numerous commitments.
-As House Captain, he fostered school spirit, and as Head of Planning for VJC’s Open House, he led a large-scale event with strategic vision.
+As House Captain, he fostered school spirit, and as Head of Planning for VJC’s Open House, led a large-scale event with strategic vision.
 Zavdiel also remained committed to Boys' Brigade and continued to mentor his juniors.</p>
 <hr>
 <p><strong>Sahoo Garv | Victoria School</strong>